quarkslab/kdigger/README.md

 ### Processes

-Processes analyses the running processes in your PID namespace.
+Processes analyzes the running processes in your PID namespace.
 It is similar to any `ps` command that list all processes like `ps -e` or `ps -A`.
 It gives you the information of the number of running processes and if the first one is systemd.